Job description vs. job offer - what’s what?

 “What will I do in this role?”

 Every job description should give you a clear answer to this question.
 It’s the foundation of recruitment and sets expectations for candidates.
-If you want to check our job descriptions, visit our careers portal.
-Maybe you’ll find a role that interests you!
+If you want to check our job descriptions, visit our careers portal and send us your resume if there's a role that interests you!